Blady-Com/gnoga/TIPS.md

     which will add a class but not remove other classes that may already apply to the element.

 1. Take care of latency, many subprograms do query the client side and wait for an answer, so they can be very slow if server and client are far from each other!

+1. How can I play a file not in the current directory?
+Gnoga recognizes executable in bin (if exist) directory and thus sets its root directory for relative paths and then same for html, img directories and so on if they exist.
+The browser generally only has access to files you can serve  ie in your app directory.
+Your app though using normal Ada code has access as usual to everything.
+You could copy the file into the html directory play it and then clear it.

+1. When giving this URL: http://127.0.0.1:8080/toto?m=a&l=b#ici
+Why do I receive:
+    2017-09-17 11:31:07.56 : Kind: FILE, File: toto, Query: m=a&l=b
+Because HTML browser sends just
+    GET /toto?m=a&l=b HTTP/1.1
+which turns to become File.

+1. How to keep label of GUI elements accessible in event handlers?
+Create a labelled element as for instance: type Labeled_Range_Type is new Gnoga.Gui.Element.Form.Range_Type with record
+      Label : Gnoga.Gui.Element.Form.Label_Type;
+   end record;
+Use it as:
+      procedure On_Range_Change (Object : in out Gnoga.Gui.Base.Base_Type'Class)
+      is
+      begin
+         Labeled_Range_Type (Object).Label.Text
+         (Labeled_Range_Type (Object).Value);
+      end On_Range_Change;

+1. You want to browse through Gnoga API, generate them with gnatdoc:
+    $ make rm-docs
+    $ open obj/gnatdoc/index.html

 1. next tip...